Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Methods

 \section{Methods}

-We take an information-theoretic approach to fairness.
+We take an information-theoretic approach to fairness (refer to \cite{coverThomas,alajaji} for background knowledge on standard information measures such as Shannon entropy and mutual information).
 We represent input data as a random variable $X \in \mathcal{X}$ and sensitive information as a random variable $S \in \mathcal{S}$.
 Our goal is to use the data $X$ to predict a target $Y \in \mathcal{Y}$ but in a way that is uninfluenced by the sensitive information $S$.
 To reach this objective, we adopt a variational approach, which we call {\em R\'enyi Fair Information Bottleneck} (RFIB), to encode the data into a new representation $Z \in \mathcal{Z}$.
 The representation can then be used with existing deep learning model architectures to draw inferences about $Y$.
+As we compute $Z$ from $X$ without accessing data from $Y$ or $S$, we can make a standard assumption similar to \cite{deepvariational} and assume that the Markov chain

-In light of our model, we assume that the Markov chain $(Y,S) \rightarrow X \rightarrow Z$ holds.
-To simplify notation, we assume in this section that all random variables are discrete, though a similar derivation holds for a mix of continuous and discrete random variables.
+holds, where $\hat{Y}$ is the prediction of $Y$ based on $Z$ ($\hat{Y}$ is a function of $Z$).
+For simplicity, we assume in this section that all random variables are discrete, though a similar derivation holds for a mix of continuous and discrete random variables.